EQUATORIAL GUINEA – General

 STAY SAFE

-Taking photos of any government properties is strictly prohibited without permission.
+Taking photos of any government property is strictly prohibited without permission.
 Don’t photograph airports, government buildings, or anything of military or strategic value.
 Local folks including children are generally averse to foreigners taking their picture.
 As a general rule, don’t bring a camera while walking around town as this can cause real trouble with the police.
 A permit from the Ministry of Information and Tourism used to be necessary to take photographs in public.
 Although this requirement has been lifted, police may unknowingly or not attempt to fine or even arrest persons trying to take photographs.

 Despite being a country with enough resources and the highest economic growth in Africa, Equatorial Guinea does not provide any legal certainty for foreigners working there.